Arranging a Funeral or Cremation Service in Washington

 Federal Way, Washington 98023

 The People’s Memorial Association (PMA) was founded in 1939 and is a non-profit organization dedicated to helping Washington residents save money on funerals.
-They also act as an advocate for consumers on all end-of-life matters.
+It also advocates for consumers on all end-of-life matters.

 1801 12th Ave Suite A